What Really Happens During an Ayurvedic Massage in India? My Naked, Oily, Steamy Experience in Pondicherry

 Would I do it again?

 Strangely enough, yes.
 Once the initial shock and awkwardness subsided (several days later), I actually felt pretty amazing.
 My skin was soft, my joints oddly loose, and my mind buzzing with the sheer novelty of it all.
-And after all, as a social anthropologist, first hand experiences are key to understand the world.
+And after all, as a social anthropologist, first hand experiences are key to understand the world…and yourself.

 If nothing else, it’s a story.
 And if travel isn’t about collecting bizarre, slightly humiliating stories to tell over a beer — then honestly, what’s the point?